Queensgate Shopping Centre, New Zealand: Anchor Tenants

-Farmers has a two storey store in the centre of the mall.
+Farmers has a two-storey store in the centre of the mall.

 Woolworths is on the ground floor of the mall, which originally was a Woolworths, prior to rebranding to Countdown, when the mall was redeveloped.
-However in 2025, has since reverted back to Woolworths inline with the company's larger reversion back to the Woolworths brand.
+However, in 2025, it has since reverted to Woolworths, in line with the company's larger reversion to the Woolworths brand.

-In October 2017, H&M opened a two storey store, their first in Wellington.
+In October 2017, H&M opened a two-storey store, their first in Wellington.

 In December 2022, Event Cinemas reopened after being demolished due to the 2016 Kaikōura earthquake.

 Transport

 The centre is located on the corner of Queens Drive and Bunny Street in the centre of Lower Hutt.
 It is also the location of a major bus interchange (known as Lower Hutt Queensgate) with buses going to Upper Hutt, Waterloo Interchange, Petone, Wainuiomata and Wellington City.
 The centre is also a short walking distance from Melling railway station which has rail services to Wellington City via Petone/Alicetown.
 The centre has over 1,855 car park spaces.